foundation/foundation-sites/docs/pages/media-queries.md

 }
 ```

 It's also possible to pass in custom values.
-You can enter a pixel, rem, or em value&mdsh;all values are converted to em at the end.
+You can enter a pixel, rem, or em value&mdash;all values are converted to em at the end.

 ```scss
 .element {